burgosz/auth.shibboleth_sql/README.md

 Login to Pydio and in Settings menu select Application Core / Authentication.
 In the Main Instance section there is a drop down named Instance Type, select Shibboleth authentication with DB.

 There are some additional setting:
   - Logout Url: This is the logout location of your Shibboleth.
+(This is specific to your installation)
   - Admin entitlement: Users with this entitlement will gain super admin access.
 Make sure that this is a valid entitlement, otherwise you can disable admin access.
+(This is specific to your installation)
   - Login Redirect: It must be: /plugins/auth.shibboleth_sql/login.php

 Edit the $REDIRECTURL parameter in plugins/auth.shibboleth_sql/login.php file, to fit the address of your Pydio web page.